 Serves on the Police LEOFF I Pension Board.

-Appoints to the following Standing Committees of the City Council: Finance and Investment, Public Works, Public Safety and Parks, and Audit; and appoints the Chair of Lodging Tax Advisory Committee.
+Appoints to the following Standing Committees of the City Council: Finance, Investment, and Parking, Public Works, and Audit; and appoints the Chair of Lodging Tax Advisory Committee.

-Serves or appoints to Regional Governmental boards and committees including, but not limited to the Kitsap Regional Coordinating Council (KRCC) Executive Board, Kitsap Economic Development Alliance (KEDA), Kitsap Transit Board of Commissioners, and the CenCom Policy Board.
+Serves or appoints to Regional Governmental boards and committees including, but not limited to the Kitsap Economic Development Alliance (KEDA), Kitsap Transit Board of Commissioners, and the Kitsap 911 Policy Board.

 Makes all Committee assignments for remaining Council Members, as well as Inter-governmental Representative assignments.

 Approves topics-for-discussion and scheduling of all Study Sessions, Special Meetings, Executive Sessions, Retreats; and all date-changes for regular Council Meetings.